mobilelabclass-itp/09-Bucketlist/README.md

 ## Issues

-[] Warning: Publishing changes from within view updates is not allowed
+[] Warning: "Publishing changes from within view updates is not allowed"